averbraeck/opentrafficsim/docs/08-tutorials/development.md

 Knowing a few tricks in Eclipse can make life as a programmer a lot easier.
 The following tips should be helpful when developing OTS.

 #### 1. Abbreviated package names.
-The package explorer can become difficult to navigate as OTS has many projects and packages, many of which have long names.
+The package explorer in Eclipse can become difficult to navigate as OTS has many projects and packages, many of which have long names.
 Package names, or parts thereof, can be abbreviated.
 Go to Window -> Preferences -> Java -> Appearance -> Abbreviate package names.
 The following abbreviations are suggested:
 <table>
     <tr><td>a)</td><td>nl.tudelft.simulation = [n.t.s]</td></tr>
     <tr><td>b)</td><td>org.opentrafficsim.base = [base]</td></tr>